-The journey was tiring as the roads were a little rough.
-However, the whole trip as a whole, worth all the pain.
-Cell-phone connection was a bit shady, but, was nice once you are on top of a tree.
+I had some issues with cellular connectivity.
+Cell-phone connection was a bit shady.
+It was only functional reliably once you are on top of a tree.
 A very nice experience indeed.
-If you like using one hand to hold on a tree branch and the other holding on a cell phone, that is.
+It requires you to use one hand holding on a tree branch and the other holding on a cell phone.
+Multitasking.

 The areas I visited were very dry.
 I have never seen a drought such as this one.
 Very similar to southern Utah deserts.
 The Angel’s Landing and Bryce Canyon.
 The drought has also added to the already difficult life the village people endures.
 The rain did not come this year.
 Therefore, there are no harvests at all.
 There will be no maize, no cotton, and no any other type of food crops.
 I am definitely sure that a lot of villagers in these areas are going to die of hunger if no serious help are made available to them and sooner.

 I was just in shock.
 How dry the area was?
 How do people live here?
 I am terribly shaken on how these people are going to feed their families, pay for their kids school fees, and all the other contributions that goes along with the free education system in Tanzania.